Why You Feel Exhausted Studying for the Bar Exam

 Should you collect a pile of study resources (that you can’t even pick from)?
 Ask for everyone’s study schedules?
 Join every study group?

-It’s exciting when you sign up for a new course or get a new tool—until it becomes overwhelming.
-Organizing the tools becomes more of a task than the actual work.
+It’s exciting when you sign up for a new thing or get a shiny new tool!
+Until it becomes overwhelming.
+Organizing the tools and deciding which ones to use become more of a task than the actual work.

 What is the right approach for you?
 It’s whatever helps you understand and retain the material and answer questions correctly.
 Instead of hunting for the best strategy, find the right one.